y-lohse/inkjs/CONTRIBUTING.md

 ### I think _inkjs_ would be better with feature X…

 We usually don't accept new features in _inkjs_.
 The purpose of the project is to provide an implementation of ink in JavaScript, compliant with the reference implementation.

 If you feel that ink is missing a feature, we recommend that you bring it up in the [main repository] first, or alternatively, in the official [Discord server].

 [main repository]: https://github.com/inkle/ink
 [Discord server]: https://discord.gg/inkle

 ## Rules & Conventions when porting code from C# #

+1. Do not port comments from the C# codebase, but do add `inkjs`-centric comment when it make sense.
+For example, it's important to document when `inkjs` display a slightly different behavior than the reference implementation.

 _To be added._

 ### Style guide

 _inkjs_ uses [Prettier] and [ESLint] to ensure code consistency.
 We recommend that you run prettier either on save or before submitting your PR.
 Our CI lints every PR submitted, so make sure your code passes validation.
 Two NPM tasks can help you:

 - `lint` runs the linter
 - `lint:fix` fixes lint errors and warnings automatically